Wednesday, August 3, 2022

-On Saturday, July 30, Liberty University’s Center for Music and the Worship Arts, Concert Hall was filled with family, friends, and special guests of new Liberty University College of Osteopathic Medicine (LUCOM) students.
-Recognizing LUCOM’s Class of 2026, the ninth class of LUCOM, the annual White Coat Ceremony was held with over 160 new students who were presented with the symbolic white coat.
+On Saturday, July 30, Liberty University’s Center for Music and the Worship Arts was filled with family, friends, and special guests of new Liberty University osteopathic medical students.
+Recognizing Liberty University’s College of Osteopathic Medicine (LUCOM) class of 2026 and the ninth class of LUCOM, the annual White Coat Ceremony was held with over 160 new students who were presented with the symbolic white coat.
 The event came after a week-long orientation for the new students and signified the first rite of passage into medical education.

 “Class of 2026, Liberty’s newest class of student-doctors, this White Coat Ceremony is just the beginning of a journey, an adventure, a challenge, and a life-changing endeavor from which you will emerge at the other side forever changed.
-In the coming months, we promise to challenge, motivate, coach, prod, teach, encourage, pour into, and love — yes, love — all of you,” Johnson continued.
-“For a moment, think of the word “physician,” as Christ is our Great Physician and ultimate example.
+In the coming months, we promise to challenge, motivate, coach, prod, teach, encourage, pour into, and love — yes, love! — all of you,” Johnson added.
+“For a moment, think of the word “physician,” as Christ is our great physician and ultimate example.
 The word itself evokes ideas of healing.
 And we take this very seriously in Osteopathic Medicine.”

 Using a quote from the founder of Osteopathy, Andrew Taylor Still, DO, MD, spoken in 1910 — Johnson also said, “Is God an Architect?
 If so, why not be governed by the plan, specification, building, and engineering of that Architect in our work as healers?
 When we conform to and work by the laws and specifications of this Architect, we get the results required.
 This is the foundation stone on which Osteopathy stands.”